-Student stories: attitudes to three-parent families25 May 2015
+Student stories: attitudes to three-parent families

 We recently held a day of celebration for our final year science students, where the posters that presented the results of their fantastic Honours projects were put on public display.

 Posters are one of the main ways that scientists share the findings of their research and are a feature of any academic conference, so they are an important part of the science degrees here at Abertay.

 The posters – and the projects on which they are based – were all assessed by academic staff before the event opened.